 On the other hand, if you’re tempted by a pair of leather trousers and your wardrobe is more button-downs and blazers than the mesh tops and longline shirts sported in the picture, then it’s probably best to pass.

-Top Tip: If the retailer offers a video of the item being worn, always view it – you will get a much better idea of how the garment fits, drapes and moves, as well as a truer indication of colour.
+Top Tip: If the retailer offers a video of the item being worn, always view it – you will get a much better idea of how the garment fits, drapes and moves, as well as a truer indication of color.

 Where To Buy

 With space not an issue, online retailers don’t have to be as focused in their product ranges as brick and mortar stores.
-That’s not to say they don’t specialise or have stronger offerings in certain areas, though.
+That’s not to say they don’t specialize or have stronger offerings in certain areas, though.

 Most also provide free returns and a flat postage fee, no matter how much you order.
 So if you can’t afford for your purchase not to be perfect and have no time to re-order another, an easy way around this is to stock up your basket with three sizes of each item: the one you think is right, then one up and one down.